vlayer-xyz/vlayer/book/src/javascript/react-hooks.md

 The hook provides additional properties for tracking progress and managing UI updates:
 - `status`: Indicates the status of the proving result (`idle`, `pending`, `ready`, or `error`).
-- `isIdle`: Indicates the hook is waiting for a hash to monitor.
+- `isIdle`: Indicates the hook is not triggered.
-- `isPending`: Indicates the proof generation is ongoing.
+- `isPending`: Indicates the proof computation is ongoing.
-- `isReady`: Indicates the proof is available.
+- `isReady`: Indicates the final proof is available.
-- `isError`: Indicates an error occurred during proof retrieval.
+- `isError`: Indicates an error occurred during proving.
+- `error`: Contains the error message returned by the prover
 > 💡 **Try it Now**
 >
 > To see vlayer React hooks in action, run the following command in your terminal: